-This film could provide a springboard for a class research project and discussion on the merits of representative democracy versus direct democracy, and versus other forms of governance.
+This short film could provide a springboard for a class research project and discussion on the merits of representative democracy versus direct democracy, and versus other forms of governance.

-The film covers the following aspects of all UK curricula:
+This short film covers the following aspects of all UK curricula:

 - Parliamentary democracy and the key elements of the constitution of the United Kingdom, including the power of government, the role of citizens and Parliament in holding those in power to account, and the different roles of the executive, legislature and judiciary and a free press.